 If you see any of the following errors:

 This means you are typing an incorrect email address.
 Double-check that you are entering your full email address when you attempt to sign in.
 Remember, Hushmail email addresses can end in @hushmail.com, @hush.com, @mac.hush.com, @hushmail.me or @hush.ai.

 If you are a Hushmail Business customer, your address can end in your own domain, a Hushmail Business subdomain (e.g. yourname.hush.com), or one of our Healthcare-specific domains (@therapyemail.com, counselingmail.com, therapysecure.com, or counselingsecure.com).

 If you are getting the following error:

-Then, you are not entering the right passphrase or you are trying to log into someone else's account due to a typo in the email address or an error in the domain you entered (it could be that the username exists both in @hushmail.com and in @hush.com, for example).
+This would indicate that you are not entering the right passphrase, or you are trying to log into someone else's account due to a typo in the email address.
+You may also be entering in the wrong domain for your account (if the username exists both in @hushmail.com and in @hush.com, for example).
 If you input an existing address which is not yours, you'll get the 'wrong passphrase' error, not the 'wrong email' one.